NikJGFrancis/Cyber_Projects/Log_File_Analyzer_Project/README.md

-# Log Analyzer
+Log File Analyzer

-# A lightweight Python script that parses Linux authentication logs (`/var/log/auth.log`) to detect **failed SSH login attempts** and generate a CSV report summarizing the number of failures per IP address.
+A lightweight Python script that parses Linux authentication logs (`/var/log/auth.log`) to detect **failed SSH login attempts** and generate a CSV report summarizing the number of failures per IP address.

-# This is useful for **system administrators, cybersecurity analysts, and hobbyists** who want to quickly identify brute-force attempts and potential malicious activity on their servers.
+This is useful for **system administrators, cybersecurity analysts, and hobbyists** who want to quickly identify brute-force attempts and potential malicious activity on their servers.

-# Features
+Features

 * Parses `auth.log` to detect failed SSH login attempts.
 * Extracts attacker IP addresses and counts their failed attempts.